 Keep away from the reach of children.

-As this is a cancer medicine, any unused or expired vials should be handed to the clinic, hospital or pharmacy for disposal.
+As Cladribine is a cancer medicine, always return any unused or expired medicine to the clinic, hospital or pharmacy for disposal.
 Do not throw it away in the household waste.